lugq1990/automl-engine/README.md

-# auto_ml
+# auto-ml-cl

 How to create a machine learning and deep learning models with just a few lines of code by just provide data, then framework will get best trained models based on the data we have?
-We don't need to care about `feature engineering`, `model selection`, `model evaluation` and `model sink`, this is **automl** comes in.
+We don't need to care about `Data Loading`, `Feature Engineering`, `Model Training`, `Model Selection`, `Model Evaluation` and `Model Sink`, even `RESTful` with best trained model.
+Now this is **auto_ml_cl** comes in.

 This repository is based on **scikit-learn** and **TensorFlow** to create both machine learning models and nueral network models with few lines of code by just providing a training file, if there is a test file will be nicer to evaluate trained model without any bias, but if with just one file will also be fine.
-But currently this repository is only support with `classification` problem.
+Currently this repository is only support with `Classification` problem.

 Key features highlights:
  - `machine learning` and `neural network models` are supported.